AlexanderAdelAU/Small-C-Plus-for-TMS9900-99000/README.md

 should be able to self compile with the appropriate OS support on the target computer.
 The Eclipse project files are included as a zip file that may help building and testing the compiler in your own environment.

-An IOLIB is included that supports CP/M compatible operating system calls.
+An IOLIB is included that supports CP/M compatible operating system calls and a core set of 40bit floating point library routines.
+The core set includes, FPADD, FPMUL,FPSUB and FPDIV.
+Other functions such as trancedentals will be added later.
+The TMS9900 Floating Point Library filename is CFLOAT48.A99 and was ported from a Z80 Floating Point library.

 A test programme for the Byte Sieve.c benchmark is included and runs on a 20MHz TMS99105A in 18 seconds.